PyPlr/cvd_pupillometry/_sources/03_installation.rst.txt

 .. include:: ../requirements.txt
    :literal:

-The following additional packages may also be helpful:
+The following additional packages may also be helpful for development:

 .. include:: ../dev-requirements.txt
    :literal: